isomerpages/nparks-gardening/page-index/horticulture-techniques/_posts/2023-08-17-post-Pest Control.md

 <section>
 	<h4 id="mechanical_control">Mechanical or physical control</h4>
 	<img title="Crops enclosed inside netting, protecting them from pests.
 Photo by Jacqueline Chua." src="/images/Hardscapes/Netting%20(1).jpg">
-	<p>Mechanical control, also known as physical control, involves the use of hardscapes or tools to physically remove or stop pests from reaching the plants.</p>
+	<p>Mechanical control, also known as physical control, involves the use of hardscapes or tools to physically remove or stop pests from reaching the plants.
+This is particularly effective for preventing larger pests from causing damage to your plants.</p>
 	<p>Some common methods are:</p>
 	<ul>
 		<li><a href="/page-index/horticulture-techniques/pruning/">Pruning</a> off affected plant parts and disposing them away from the garden to prevent further spread. </li>
-		<li>Using netting or cloches to physically prevent pests from reaching plants. </li>
+		<li>Using <a href="/page-index/hardscapes/netting/">netting</a> or <a href="/page-index/horticulture-techniques/cloches/">cloches</a> to physically prevent pests from reaching plants. </li>
 		<li>Solarisation, in which soil is covered with porous black netting and left to heat up in the sun for up to two weeks to kill soil-borne pests like snails. </li>
 	</ul>
 	<br>